Veracruzana University: History

 The University of Veracruz was formally established on September 11, 1944.
 Its foundation was the consolidation of the colleges of higher education in the region.
 It continued the activities of existing middle and high schools along with nursing and midwifery academies from Orizaba, Xalapa and Veracruz.
 Immediately after, the Law School, the School of Fine Arts, the Archaeology Department, the Superior School of Music and the university radio station, XEXB, were founded.
 The main campus is in Xalapa.

-During the 1950s, the university entered into a stage of institutional constitution, growth and disperse: New faculties were founded, new programs were developed and new high schools were created, not only in Xalapa but also in Veracruz and Orizaba.
-This stage did not end until 1968 when secondary education was separated from the Universidad Veracruzana by decree.
+During the 1950s, the university consolidated and grew: New faculties were founded, new programs were developed and new high schools were created, not only in Xalapa but also in Veracruz and Orizaba.
+This did not stop until 1968 when secondary education was separated from the Universidad Veracruzana by decree.

-The institution's growth and expansion characterize the 1970s, as it has happened to other higher education institutions (HEI) in the country.
-The regionalization of the university becomes consolidate, more schools were created and the first graduate programs were developed.
+The institution's growth and expansion continued in the 1970s, as occurred for other higher education institutions (HEI) in the country.
+The regionalization of the university was consolidated, more schools were created and the first graduate programs were developed.
 Research activities fostered the creation of new institutes and the Gynecology and Obstetrics Hospital.
-In addition, the arts diffusion was boosted when art groups were created, giving recognition to the university.
+In addition, the arts were boosted when art groups were created, giving recognition to the university.

-In the next decade, expansion and growing of the different academic entities decreased, new academic plans and programs were approved and the university's initiation stage disappeared.
+In the next decade, expansion and growing of the different academic entities decreased, new academic plans and programs were approved.